iot-lnu/iotlab-pilotcase-olands-koksmejeri/water-flow-sensor/sensor-tests.md

 | 0.75             | 0.5                | Freqiency = Flow x 8.2 |

 Funnel is to big and water can't be poured without spilling

+## Test with hose

+The sensor was attatched to a hose.
+Around 25 L of water was poured.
+Sensor reported 20.58 L.